skickar/ChickenManGame/README.md

                 //`        `\\
                //
               `\=

+To win:
+* Follow the Chicken Man as he visits his Chickens, and save the captured handshake
+* Crack the captured handshake with a password list
+* Join the Wi-Fi network of the Chicken and navigate to the web interface
+* Click on your team color to set your team's flag
+* Every second your flag is set on a Chicken, your team gets points
+* The higher the difficulty of the Chicken's password, the more points you get when you capture it

 ## Required Hardware

 This game requires three elements to play:
-* An ESP8266 (reccomended D1 mini or NodeMCU) to serve as the game piece and create the access point, with an RGB LED or three single LED's.
+* Two ESP8266 (reccomended D1 mini or NodeMCU) to serve as the game piece and create the access point, with an RGB LED or three single LED's.
-* An ESP8266 to join the network created by the game piece, generating WPA handshakes.
 * A Raspberry Pi or other Linux computer with a wireless network adapter capible of packet capture.